joaomh/Cracking-the-Code-Interview-Python/README.md

 ## Description

 This repository contains the exercises implemented in Python from the book.
-Cracking the Coding Interview: 189 Programming Questions 6th Edition and Solutions by GAYLE LAAKMANN McDowELL
+Cracking the Coding Interview: 189 Programming Questions 6th Edition and Solutions by #### Technologies GAYLE LAAKMANN McDowELL

 #### Technologies